Walkman: Impact and legacy

 Culturally the Walkman had a great effect and it became ubiquitous.
 According to Time, the Walkman's "unprecedented combination of portability (it ran on two AA batteries) and privacy (it featured a headphone jack but no external speaker) made it the ideal product for thousands of consumers looking for a compact portable stereo that they could take with them anywhere".
 According to The Verge, "the world changed" on the day the Walkman was released.

 The Walkman became an icon in 1980s culture.
 In 1986, the word "Walkman" entered the Oxford English Dictionary.
 Millions used the Walkman during exercise, marking the beginning of the aerobics fad.
 Between 1987 and 1997, the height of the Walkman's popularity, the number of people who said they walked for exercise increased by 30%.
 Other firms, including Aiwa, Panasonic and Toshiba, produced similar products, and in 1983 cassettes outsold vinyl for the first time.

-The Walkman has been cited to not only change people's relationship to music but also technology, due to its "solitary" and "personal" nature, as users were listening to their own music of choice rather than through a radio.
+The Walkman has been cited as influencing people's relationship with music and technology, due to its "solitary" and "personal" nature, as users were listening to their music of choice instead of radio.
 It has been seen as a precursor of personal mainstream tech possessions such as personal computers or mobile phones.
 Headphones also started to be worn in public.
-This caused safety controversies in the US, which in 1982 led to the mayor of Woodbridge, New Jersey banning Walkman to be worn in public due to pedestrian accidents.
+This caused safety controversies in the US, which in 1982 led to the mayor of Woodbridge, New Jersey banning Walkman from being worn in public due to pedestrian accidents.

 In the market, the Walkman's success also led to great adoption of the Compact Cassette format.
 Within a few years, cassettes were outselling vinyl records, and would continue to do so until the compact disc (CD) overtook cassette sales in 1991.

 In German-speaking countries, the use of "Walkman" became generic, meaning a personal stereo of any make, to a degree that the Austrian Supreme Court of Justice ruled in 2002 that Sony could not prevent others from using the term "Walkman" to describe similar goods.
 It is therefore an example of what marketing experts call the "genericide" of a brand.

 A large statue of a Sports Walkman FM was erected in Tokyo's Ginza district in 2019 in celebration of the 40th anniversary.

-Other Walkman

-In 1989, Sony released portable Video8 recorders marketed as Video Walkman, extending the brand name.
-In 1990 Sony released portable Digital Audio Tape (DAT) players marketed as DAT Walkman.
-It was extended further in 1992 for MiniDisc players with the MD Walkman brand.
-From 1997, Sony's Discman range of portable compact disc (CD) players started to rebrand as CD Walkman.
-In 2000, the Walkman brand (the entire range) was unified, and a new small icon, "W.", was made for the branding.